MLS Barron Park, Real Estate in Palo Alto, CA

-“The newest borough within Palo Alto borders, Barron Park possesses a uniquely rural atmosphere, towering trees, convenient location and eclectic collection of homes.”
+“The newest borough within Palo Alto borders, Barron Park possesses a uniquely rural atmosphere, towering trees, convenient location, and eclectic collection of homes.”

-A distinctive ‘world apart’ within the boundaries of Palo Alto, the neighborhood of Barron Park (MLS # 232) is overflowing with natural beauty, most notably its mature trees, picture perfect lawns and efficient, well-designed gardens.
+A distinctive ‘world apart’ within the boundaries of Palo Alto, the neighborhood of Barron Park (MLS # 232) is overflowing with natural beauty, most notably its mature trees, picture-perfect lawns, and efficient, well-designed gardens.

-Tucked into an urban backdrop, Barron Park offers bucolic, sidewalk-free ambiance while affording residents an equally convenient location.
+Tucked into an urban backdrop, Barron Park offers a bucolic, sidewalk-free ambiance while affording residents an equally convenient location.
 Real estate activity is brisk in this borough, which offers a notable compilation of home styles dating back to the 1925 Edward Barron estate from which the district claims its name.
 Architecture styles range from humble, pre-war bungalows to more modern, mini-manses.
 Barron Park also offers a small assortment of otherwise unavailable condominiums.
 All of these factors combined designate Barron Park as a first-rate ‘entry level’ Palo Alto borough.

 Barron Park also holds within its borders the 13-acre Bol Park, home to a ‘donkey pasture’ and its two mule inhabitants, Perry and Niner.
 The pasture was a caveat of neighborhood forerunner Josina Bol prior to selling her family’s land to Santa Clara County in 1965.
-Bol Park also offers a peaceful meadow and creek, a paved trail, children’s playground and a native plant garden as well as copious shade proffered by redwoods and oaks.
+Bol Park also offers a peaceful meadow and creek, a paved trail, a children’s playground, and a native plant garden as well as copious shade proffered by redwoods and oaks.

 - Unique blend of pastoral peacefulness and convenience